ben1alonzo/KDG-Technical-Exercise/README.md

 ### Data Import
 With filepaths already specified (thank you!)
 I used Newtonsoft JSON parsing to create four JArrays, one for each dataset.

-### Q1
+### Q1/Q2
-I figured best practice would be to include null checking within the data import, so all that was left to do here was check counts
+I figured best practice would be to include null checking within the data import, so all that was left to do here was check counts.
+Performing the counts first in Q1 so that they could be reused in Q2 might have been quicker, but I ultimately decided this was enough.

-### Q2
-Considered abstracting counts from Q1 and Q2, but ultimately decided this was enough.

 ### Q3
 Reused count variables from Q2.